VoLKyyyOG/COMP30024/Chexers/Algorithms Research.md

 *Idea:* in a two-player game, the game state is measured with a signed integer/real.
 - Positive indicates player 1 is winning, negative that player 2 is winning, and zero for neutral.
 - Hence, player 1 is 'maximising player' and player 2 is 'minimising'.
+- `α` keeps track of the best (already explored) move for a maximisingPlayer.
+- `β` keeps track of the best (already explored) move for a minimisingPlayer.
 The following algorithm is depth-limited.
 1. Construct a directed acyclic graph of game states (nodes) from possible moves to a desired depth.
 2. Implement a heuristic (`eval_state_heuristic`) that will assign leaf nodes a score and initialise an `α` and `β` as `-∞` and `+∞` respectively.
 These are LOCAL to each `minimax()`.